TribalScale/rmock/README.md

 ## Getting Started

 1. Clone or Fork the code from the github repo
+2. Delete the rMock.brs file found under the source branch ( This file is generated automatically and is not needed when making changes to the main code base. )
 2. Deploy code to device
 3. This should display a blank page.
 You'd have to see the test results on your telnet port: <DEVICE_IP>:8085.
 You can find more information on [debugging here](https://sdkdocs.roku.com/display/sdkdoc/Debugging+Your+Application)